 Read over your gratitude list

-When you are done with writing down the things you are grateful for on your different journeys, read over your gratitude list.
+When you are done with writing down the things you are grateful, read over your gratitude list.
 Recognize that you had everything you needed, at least, in the moment you had them.
 Feel a bit of joy and contentment.

 When you appreciate everything you have, what you have appreciates.